 One week, he had an issue with one of his classmates who he didn’t think was playing well.
 Which was a perfect time for me to teach him how to express his emotions through words and ask for help when he needs it rather than just act out.
 He got to observe his teammates working and trying the best they could and practice using positive words to help them play better.

 Another week, he was put on a team that clearly wasn’t his favorite and right from the start was checked out and mad.
 We spoke about the importance of optimism and how we can’t give up.
 When he is struggling with classwork or loses at another game with friends he has to keep playing because the next game he might win.

 Each session, I spend a lot of time with him but have seen a huge improvement with his outlook and behavior since being in the program and going through our curriculum and what is even better is that his classmates enjoy being around him too!

-As a field Champion we get to work with children of all different ages, girls and boys and all ranges of behavior.
+As a field Champion, we get to work with children of all different ages, girls and boys, and all ranges of behavior.
 It is such a joy to see all the kids having fun and growing.
-I have no doubt that Walter will be successful in anything he puts his mind too and that Pure Game was a big role in that.
+I have no doubt that Walter will be successful in anything he puts his mind to and that Pure Game was a big role in that.
 Many times the kids that act up can get pushed aside and forgotten because they are “too much work” but Pure Game does the opposite- we encourage them, nurture them and build them into their own leaders!!

 Field Champion & Director of Programs